Raman Research Institute: Research areas

-Soft Condensed Matter
+Soft condensed matter

 Liquid crystals

 One of the current research priority areas of the institute is liquid crystals.
 This has been an active area of research at the Raman Research Institute for nearly three decades.
 The research programme covers a broad spectrum of activities ranging from the synthesis of new liquid crystalline materials to display electronics.
 Discoveries of the columnar phase formed by disc-like molecules and pressure induced mesomorphism are two of the early significant contributions made by the liquid crystal group.
 "Out of 36 liquid crystal materials discovered in the world, three were from this institute," Prof. Madhusudana has stated.
 Among them were two new liquid crystalline phases, namely the undulating twist grain boundary C phase and the biaxial smectic A phase.